theeksnd/fnirsdl_tutorial/README.md

 ---

-## 2. 📥 Dataset Access
+## 2.Dataset Access

 Please download the following datasets manually:

 - **Ball Squeezing HD Dataset (BSQ-HD)**
-  Refer to the official publication for access and details.
+  Refer to the official [publication](https://www.spiedigitallibrary.org/journals/neurophotonics/volume-10/issue-2/025007/Short-separation-regression-incorporated-diffuse-optical-tomography-image-reconstruction-modeling/10.1117/1.NPh.10.2.025007.full) for access and details.

 - **Mental Arithmetic Multi-Modal Dataset**
-  Refer to the original publication for details.
+  Refer to the original [publication](https://ieeexplore.ieee.org/document/7742400) for details on downloading the dataset.
+Then use the `shin_to_nirs.m` MATLAB script to convert the data to Cedalion-compatible snirf format.
+For this, you will have to install the [Homer3](https://github.com/BUNPC/Homer3) library
 ---

-## 3. 🧪 Preprocessing
+## 3.Preprocessing

 Use `preprocessing.py` to convert raw recordings into model-ready datasets.